mihaelys002/BonusWheel/README.md

 We can have several identical sectors.
 Editor Button Init will automaticlly create icons and position them
-9) Everything scales reasonably well but only for Portrait orientation 9)This took a whole a day
+9) Everything scales reasonably well but only for Portrait orientation
+10) Bonus wheel can be initialized with different sectors (WheelRewardSO) during runtime
+11) This took a whole a day
-10) Performance:
+12) Performance:
       a) Everything is in atlas there is minimal amount of drawcalls.
       b) Hierarchy is not deep
       c) Logic will scale without a problem
+For a simpler variant I could have skipped separation of logic and visuals and done it with 2 scripts BonusWheel&ClaimPopup